The entrance facade

 Comments: Sir Nikolaus Pevsner called the Painted Parlour at Rousham "one of the most exquisite small rooms of the 18th century in England."
 Candida Lycett Green, writing in "Country Life: 100 Favourite Houses": "Rousham is ravishing in every way.
 It is William Kent's masterpiece.
 The best of England is rolled into one here at Rousham."

-Garden & Outbuildings: The gardens at Rousham are considered one of the best examples of the first stage of English landscape design and are today virtually as William Kent designed them in the 18th century – a rare survival.
+Garden & Outbuildings: The gardens at Rousham are considered one of the best examples of the first stage of English landscape design and are today almost as William Kent designed them in the 18th century—a rare survival.
 Kent was determined to turn Bridgeman's garden into an Augustan landscape that invoked the glories of ancient Rome.
 He filled the garden with statues of dying gladiators, classical temples, formal pools, and follies chock-a-block with visages of Roman gods, all designed to elicit a walk in Elysium.
-The gardens feature ponds and cascades in Venus's Vale, the Temple of the Mill, the Cold Bath, Townsend's Building, and, on the skyline, a sham ruin known as The Eyecatcher.
-There is also the Pigeon House, the Cow Castle, which features the Stables on one side and a garden seat on the other, the large walled garden, and the orchard, which features Espalier apple trees.
-The Park is also home to a herd of rare Long Horn cattle.
+The gardens feature ponds and cascades in Venus's Vale, the Temple of the Mill, the Cold Bath, Townsend's Building, and, on the skyline, a sham ruin known as the Eyecatcher.
+There is also a pigeon house, the Cow Castle (which features the stableblock on one side and a garden seat on the other), a large walled garden, and the orchard, which features Espalier apple trees.
+The park is home to a herd of rare Long Horn cattle.
 A noted folly is the grotto and cascade, which carries the following inscription: "In Front of this Stone lie the Remains of Ringwood, an otter-hound of extraordinary Sagacity: this shows that while the English squire who created this garden attempted to achieve Arcadia, his interests and loves remained hunting and hounds."
-After a visit to Rousham in the 18th century, Horace Walpole wrote to his friend George Montagu "The garden is Daphne in little…the sweetest little groves, streams, glades, porticoes, cascades, and river, imaginable; all the scenes are perfectly classic."
+After a visit to Rousham in the 18th century, Horace Walpole wrote to his friend George Montagu "The garden is Daphne in little...the sweetest little groves, streams, glades, porticoes, cascades, and river, imaginable; all the scenes are perfectly classic."

 Architect: Francis William St. AubynDate: Circa 1876